avisionh/sqlquerygraph/README.md

   use the environment variables - see [below](#allowingtrusting-envrc);
 - Python 3.8 or above; and
 - [Poetry](https://python-poetry.org/docs/) installed.

-Parse your SQL queries and represent their structure as a graph.

 Note there may be some Python IDE-specific requirements around loading environment variables, which are not considered here.